-- person who verifies identity and/or attributes verifies subscriber's identity, attributes placed in the attribute certificate on his/her/its request, correctness of a submitted application and submits verified applications to the registration inspector, - registration authority agent is responsible for efficient operation of a registration authority; his/her role is to provide financial support for the personnel, manage operators' and administrators' work, arbitrate disputes, make a decision arising from operations carried out by a registration authority,

-A person who verifies identity and/or attributes must be accredited by CERTUM.
+- person who verifies identity and/or attributes verifies subscriber's identity, attributes placed in the attribute certificate on his/her/its request, correctness of a submitted application. and submits verified applications to the registration inspector, on behalf of Asseco Data Systems SA signs agreements on providing trust services with subscribers - Partner establishing registration authority is responsible for efficient operation of a registration authority; his/her role is to provide financial support for the personnel, manage operators' work, A person who verifies identity and/or attributes must be accredited by CERTUM.